MyriadVerse/myriadverse.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Sun Yongkang is a PhD student in the [Department of Computing](https://www.polyu.edu.hk/comp/) at The Hong Kong Polytechnic University.
-He obtained his Bachelor of Engineering degree and graduated with honors from the [School of Computer Science](https://cs.whu.edu.cn/) and the [Hongyi Honor College](https://hyxt.whu.edu.cn/) at Wuhan University.
+He graduated with an honor Bachelor of Engineering degree from the [School of Computer Science](https://cs.whu.edu.cn/) and the [Hongyi Honor College](https://hyxt.whu.edu.cn/) at Wuhan University.

-During his undergraduate studies, his research was heavily focused on computer vision and Unmanned Aerial Vehicle (UAVs) in the [BRAIN lab](https://www.zhiyuteam.com/) in WHU under the guidance of Prof. [Guo Chi](https://jszy.whu.edu.cn/guochi).
-Now he is pursuing a PhD in the PolyU, shifting his research focus to big data and AI under the supervision of Dr. [Shi Jieming](https://www4.comp.polyu.edu.hk/~jiemshi/).
+He began focusing on computer vision and Unmanned Aerial Vehicles (UAVs) in the [BRAIN lab](https://www.zhiyuteam.com/) at WHU from his first year of undergraduate studies, under the guidance of Prof. [Guo Chi](https://jszy.whu.edu.cn/guochi).
+Currently, he is pursuing a PhD in the PolyU, shifting his research focus to big data and AI under the supervision of Dr. [Shi Jieming](https://www4.comp.polyu.edu.hk/~jiemshi/).

-My research interests encompass big data, data mining, databases, and machine learning, with a particular emphasis on tabular data.
-If you are seeking any form of academic collaboration, please feel free to reach out via [email](mailto:yongkang.sun@connect.polyu.hk).
+My research interests include big data, data mining, databases, and machine learning, particularly focusing on tabular data.
+If you are interested in any form of academic collaboration, please feel free to reach out via [email](mailto:yongkang.sun@connect.polyu.hk).

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->